Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 The Skills

-You will have an extensive background in security systems designs (video surveillance, access control, intruder alarm, intercom, and integrated security management systems) and construction administration services and will have gained experience in delivering these for numerous data centre projects following the RIBA Plan of Work stages or equivalent.
+You will have an extensive background in security systems designs (video surveillance, access control, intruder alarm, intercom, and integrated security management systems) and construction administration services, with experience in delivering these for data centre projects following the RIBA Plan of Work stages or equivalent.

-You will also have good overall knowledge and / or experience of security risk management and the application of physical security solutions (including but not limited to Hostile vehicle Mitigation (HVM), forced entry protection, blast, and ballistic mitigation to achieve a holistic approach to security risk mitigations.
+You will also have good overall knowledge and/or experience of security risk management and the application of physical security solutions (including Hostile Vehicle Mitigation (HVM), forced entry protection, blast, and ballistic mitigation) to achieve a holistic approach to security risk mitigation.

-You will have proven ability in managing direct reports, project teams, internal and external security stakeholders, preparing specifications, reports, general arrangement drawings and carrying out site inspections and surveys.
-Also, crucially – you have a passion for creative and intuitive design.
+You will have proven ability in managing direct reports, project teams, internal and external security stakeholders, preparing specifications, reports, general arrangement drawings, and carrying out site inspections and surveys.
+Importantly, you have a passion for creative and intuitive design.

-Given the collaborative and client focussed nature of this role, excellent communication skills and experience of using your initiative to overcome challenges are essential.
+Given the collaborative and client-focused nature of this role, excellent communication skills and the ability to use your initiative to overcome challenges are essential.

 Industry Insights